 The short answer is, yes, every cat is technically at risk of developing allergies.
 Interestingly enough, it has been found that cats diagnosed with asthma are more likely to develop allergies.
-Other than that, it appears to be luck of the draw (and most likely genetics).
-However, with some of the proactive tips above, you can try and make sure you do everything you can to ensure your cat does not develop major allergies, or at least help in limiting their exposure.
+Other than that, it appears to be the luck of the draw (and most likely genetics).
+However, with some of the proactive tips above, you can make sure you do everything you can to ensure your cat does not develop major allergies or at least help limit their exposure.

-Some cats are going to develop allergies no matter what, certain things are just out of your control.
-If you suspect your cat may be suffering from allergies, or has already been diagnosed with certain allergies, consult your veterinarian and find the solution right for you!
+Some cats will develop allergies no matter what; certain things are just out of your control.
+If you suspect your cat may be suffering from allergies or has already been diagnosed with certain allergies, consult your veterinarian and find the solution right for you!